 I chose to wait until my daughter was finished nursing before traveling with her, simply because there was no swimsuit known to man that could possibly contain me.
 Having said that, if you’re up for it when your baby is still really small and portable, it’s probably the least complicated time to get away.

 Feeding baby on holiday if using bottles or baby is exclusively bottle-fed:

-- Find out if where you’re staying has a kitchen or a kitchenette – if it does, book it!
+- Find out if where you’re staying has a kitchen or a kitchenette.
+If it does, book it!
 You definitely need a mini-fridge at this stage and a microwave would be super-handy as well.
 If you do have access to a microwave, bring along one of those microwavable sterilizers.
 A quick once-through once a day will keep all your bottles, nipples, pacifiers, and other sterilizable things sterile.
-Now they also sell bags to sterilize in the microwave as well.
+Now there are also bags to sterilize in the microwave as well.
 If the place has a kettle, or a stove and a pan, you could just use that for boiling water but it isn’t as easy.
 However, sterilizing bottles in a hotel room is really not a big deal.